Frititati/GraphColoringQ1/Documentation.md

   int * connections;
 };
 ```
-`node_struct` has three fields, an `index` to identify the node, a `size` to describe how many `connections` are present.We needed an array of `node_struct` to fully replace the **std::map** that was present before, so this changed the reading and coloring phases of the algorithm.
-Also with an array of `node_struct` (`node_assigned`) we couldn't use iterators anymore, so we needed to create a complementary **std::set** (`nodes_iteration`) which we could exploit for the iterators and the ability to easily delete indexes without having the rewrite the array.
+`node_struct` has three fields, an `index` to identify the node, a `size` to describe how many `connections` are present.
+We needed an array of `node_struct` to fully replace the **std::map** that was present before, so this changed the reading and coloring phases of the algorithm.
+Also, with an array of `node_struct` (`node_assigned`) we couldn't use iterators anymore, so we needed to create a complementary **std::set** (`nodes_iteration`) which we could exploit for the iterators and the ability to easily delete indexes without having to rewrite the array.
 This was all crucial to maintain the core algorithm the same as before but with an array instead of **std::map**.<br>
-This algorithm proved to perform better than its predecessor, seeing improvements in the reading and coloring phases (see below in Performance tests).
-However, it suffers a big flaw, it is only good with undirected graphs, as the directed graphs requires a synchronization of all the `node_assigned` arrays, this would remove all benefits of this solution.
+This algorithm proved to perform better than its predecessor, seeing improvements in the reading and coloring phases in terms of execution times (see below in Performance tests).
+However, it suffers a big flaw, it is only good with undirectional graphs, as the directional graphs require a synchronization of all the `node_assigned` arrays, this would remove all benefits of this solution.

 # Performance Tests